Start your care

 • Wellbeing: Social inclusion improves mental health by reducing loneliness and anxiety.
 Updated NF2F supports ensure activities are planned with care and accessibility in mind.

-• Friendships and belonging: Smaller group programs promote genuine relationships and a sense of community.
+• Friendships and belonging: Smaller-group programs foster genuine relationships and a sense of community.

 • Physical health: Activities such as walking, dancing, or participating in group sports can boost fitness and overall happiness, with support from trained staff for those with higher needs.